Battle of Iași (1717): Battle

-After this success, Habsburg forces invaded Moldova.
+After this success, Habsburg forces invaded Moldavia.
 Just like in Wallachia, there would now be an attack on the capital, Iaşi, and Mihai Racoviță would be overthrown.
 However, Racoviță was alerted and had already brought a force of 2,000–3,000 Tatars as a bodyguard.
 He himself had taken up a firm position in Catatsuja with his guards.
 The small Habsburg contingent that directly attacked Iasi in early January under Colonel François de Lorraine and Cavalry Captain Ernau met with determined resistance.
 Although Iași was suddenly raided and the fortress captured, the Habsburgs resorted to drinking when they were attacked by the Tatars and driven out of the city.

 Their retreat began after a heavy battle that resulted in the Habsburgs complete defeat.
 They were massacred by the Tatars almost to the last man.
 Ernau was among the dead; François, alive, was captured by the Tatars and immediately executed.
 Racoviță dealt harshly to the boyars who collaborated, or were suspected of collaborating, with the Habsburgs.

+Aftermath

 After this battle, Prince Eugene no longer had any intention of extending the Habsburg rule in this direction.